 Further highlights include singing the role of Nannetta in excerpts from Verdi’s Falstaff in a celebratory concert for HRH the Prince of Wales in Buckingham Palace, performing Baroque favourites with Rachel Podger in the Dora Stoutzker Hall, and taking part in a masterclass with Sumi Jo as part of the BBC Cardiff Singer of the World.
-Ellen appears regularly on Welsh television and media and enjoyed performing in the opening concert of the 2019 Urdd Eisteddfod in the Donald Gordon Theatre of the Wales Millennium Centre with Welsh classical trio, Athena.
-Ellen was also delighted to appear as one of the "10 Divas" in S4C special with 10 of Wales' most prominent sopranos performing in Venue Cymru, and another highlight was filming Carolau o Landudno in Venue Cymru in 2014 with Rhydian Roberts, with whom Ellen appeared as his support artist on his "One Day Like This" UK Tour.
+Ellen appears regularly on Welsh television and media and was delighted to be selected as one of the "10 Divas" in S4C special with 10 of Wales' most prominent sopranos performing in Venue Cymru.
+Another highlight was filming Carolau o Landudno in Venue Cymru in 2014 with Rhydian Roberts, with whom Ellen appeared as his support artist on his "One Day Like This" UK Tour.
 Ellen is an alumna of Tibor Varga Music Academy in Switzerland, Dartington International Summer School, and COSI Opera Festival in Italy, and previous to her studies in singing, read Spanish and French at the University of Exeter.